-Step Two: Establishing the Context
+Step Two: Background Essay

 Time, Place, Story

 The main purpose of the Background Essay is to create a context for the Mini-Q exercise.
 Its job is to provide a sense of time, place, and story, and to introduce important vocabulary and concepts.
 Doing this well gives all students a better chance of succeeding with the Mini-Q.